Financial Education for Securities, Banking, & Insurance Professionals.

 Testing Periods and Exam Centers

 Proctored exams are important, and convenient nationwide testing centers (operated by Pearson VUE) are used for many of The College’s programs.
-For the test scheduling to work efficiently and to ensure that you take the exam that aligns with your particular course material, we operate on a system of testing periods.
-When you register for a course, you’ll need to indicate the 3-month window in which you will be taking your exam at the testing center.
+For the test scheduling to work efficiently and to ensure that you take the exam that aligns with your particular course material.

 PACE Program: Professional Achievement in Continuing Education